Trump Visit To Ireland Potentially Postponed

 — Eamon Ryan (@EamonRyan) September 11, 2018

-This wouldn’t be the first time Trump abandoned a visit to Ireland, having not visited since 2014 after buying his Doonbeg golf course, Trump originally planned to come to Ireland in 2016, just before the U.S. presidential election but canceled the trip to focus on the campaign.
+This wouldn’t be the first time Trump abandoned a visit to Ireland, having not visited since 2014 after buying his Doonbeg golf course.
+Trump originally planned to come to Ireland in 2016 just before the U.S. presidential election but canceled the trip to focus on the campaign.

-As has been common with Trump visits overseas protests had been planned, both by non-profit organizations and politicians.
-Both the Labour Party and the Green Party had expressed displeasure with the Green Party directly calling for the government to rescind the invitation.
+As has been common with Trump visits overseas, protests had been planned both by non-profit organizations and politicians.
+Both the Labour Party and the Green Party had expressed displeasure, with the Green Party directly calling for the government to rescind the invitation.

-The head of the Green Party, Eamon Ryan, called to mind the protests in Ireland about another Republican President, George W Bush in 2003, with Ryan calling on Irish people to turn out and protest Trump according to CNBC.
+The head of the Green Party, Eamon Ryan, called to mind the protests in Ireland about another Republican president, George W. Bush in 2003, with Ryan calling on Irish people to turn out and protest Trump, according to CNBC.

 Trump’s visit to the nearby United Kingdom saw tens of thousands of protesters taking to the streets of London.
 That protest was most notable for a giant balloon which flew over Parliament Square depicting Donald Trump as an angry baby in a diaper.